 Additionally, Burdette oversaw senior libero Jillian Bauer’s development into the 2015 Horizon League Defensive Player of the Year, the second ever player to do so in program history, as well as Lydia DeWeese and Jessica Wolf’s progressions into All-Conference performers.
 On the recruiting trail, Burdette along with assistant Jeanette Waldo have shown the ability to secure a number of the state’s top high-school players, including an incoming class featuring a two-time State Champion at DSHA, setter Maddie Yoss.

-Sean Burdette was hired as the head coach of the Green Bay volleyball program, Director of Athletics Mary Ellen Gillespie announced on Tuesday, March 18, 2014.
-Burdette, who most recently served as a top assistant at the University of Mississippi from 2011-13, brings 17 years of Division I coaching experience to the Phoenix, including three seasons as a head coach at Bradley University (2008-10).
+Burdette was hired as the head coach of the Green Bay volleyball program on Tuesday, March 18, 2014.
+He recently served as a top assistant at the University of Mississippi from 2011-13 and he spent three seasons as head coach at Bradley University (2008-10).

 A proven leader and elite recruiter, Burdette has worked with several successful programs and players throughout his coaching career.
 Prior to his stints at Ole Miss and Bradley, Burdette made assistant and associate head coaching stops at Ohio State, Towson and Pittsburgh.